petrobras/WPRAutoencoders/CODE_OF_CONDUCT.md

 ## Our Values

-These are the values to which people in the 3W community should aspire:
+These are the values to which people in the WPRAutoencoders community should aspire:

 * **Be friendly and welcoming;**
 * **Be patient;**